|

 match was played at Manchester City's Maine Road ground with Old Trafford

 still closed because of wartime damage.
+That wasn't the record attendance

 Football On This Day – 17th January 2011

 call him one of the best referees.
 That's a joke.'
-As you will have
+As you will

-Manchester United match!
+Liverpool v Manchester United match!
+Link - Crime &

 misfortune of losing two goalkeepers with broken arms in their League 1